Zhongbf/typora/英文/Peppa Pig 第一季.md

 Peppa has found the next clue.
 A key!
 Well done!
 Peppa!
 Now you just have to find the treasure chest that it unlocks.

 But there aren’t any more clues.

-Maybe you should take another look at the map...
+Maybe you should take another look at the map... （再看一眼：take another look....）

 Look, Peppa, the map has two apple trees on ot.
 Here’s an apple tree!
 And here’s an apple tree!